MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 Entities with spatial information used to store data.

+.. _geoh5_points:

 Points
 ------

 **UUID : {202C5DB1-A56D-4004-9CAD-BAAFD8899406}**

-Object defined by vertices with fixed coordinates in a 3-D (x, y and z) Cartesian system.
+3-D scatter points object defined by vertices with fixed coordinates in Cartesian system (x, y and z).

 Datasets
 ^^^^^^^^